Broiler Chicken

 Our staff undergo multiple trainings and certifications to recognize and mitigate bird stress, including Professional Animal Auditor Certification Organization (PAACO), Poultry Welfare Officer (PWO) certification and other region-specific best practices.
 Our certified staff work directly with employees at processing plants to provide training on how to employ proper low stress animal handling.

 Euthanasia – which is separate from humane slaughter – is performed only when necessary to end animal suffering.
-Our concern for the wellbeing of animals involves responsible euthanasia when it is called for at the hatchery, on farm or during transport.
+Our concern for the wellbeing of animals involves responsible euthanasia when it is called for throughout the entirety of the animal’s lifecycle.
 Our teams who handle live animals are trained on humane euthanasia techniques.
 We believe it is essential to stay current on new technologies and best practices that avoid, unless absolutely necessary, humane euthanasia.

 Transport